lbrandaao/camp2024-pokedex/README.md

-# camp2024-pokedex
-Final challenge for the camp
+# Pokedex - Camp 🎮 🎒
+### Final Challenge

+Implementation of a Pokédex for Android.

+Made with Jetpack Compose.